-KARACHI: Nations around the globe will be celebrating World Migratory Bird Day (WMBD) today on May 10th, to create awareness about bird life.
-Meanwhile in Pakistan, shrinking water bodies, habitat loss, environmental degradation, water pollution, illegal trade and ruthless hunting are said to be the biggest challenges for provincial governments - especially in Khyber Pakhtunkhwa and Balochistan to protect and conserve migratory birds.
+KARACHI: Nations around the globe will be celebrating World Migratory Bird Day (WMBD) today on May 10th, to create awareness about the bird fauna, while in Pakistan, shrinking water bodies, habitat loss, environmental degradation, water pollution, illegal trade and ruthless hunting are said to be the biggest challenges for provincial governments, specially in Khyber Pakhtunkhwa and Balochistan to protect and conserve the migratory birds.

 Pakistan lies at a crossroads for bird migration with its wetlands, attracting high numbers of birds annually in the winter season.
-These birds arrive through the international migration route known as the Indus Flyway, from Siberia and over the Karakorum, Hindu Kush, and Suleiman Ranges along the Indus River down to the delta and include a wide variety of ducks and waders, houbara bustards, cranes, teals, pintail, mallard, geese, spoon bills, raptors, and passerines such as warblers, pipits and buntings.
-Some species includingcommon and Demoiselle cranes, snipe and pelican, enter via the Kurram Agency of Khyber-Pakhtunkhwa province in Pakistan.
+These birds arrive through the international migration route known as the Indus Flyway, from Siberia and over the Karakorum, Hindu Kush, and Suleiman Ranges along the Indus River down to the delta and include a wide variety of ducks and waders, houbara bustard, cranes, teals, pintail, mallard, geese, spoon bills, raptors, and passerines such as warblers, pipits and buntings.
+Some species including common and Demoiselle cranes, snipe and pelican enter via the Kurram Agency of Khyber-Pakhtunkhwa province in Pakistan.

 Cranes, because of their size and beauty, unique calls, and complex behavior are ruthlessly hunted and trapped during their migration in Khyber Pakhtunkhwa and Balochistan.
 In Balochistan they are hunted in Zhob and Lasbela (Sonmiani and Saranda Lake area) and hundreds are trapped and poached.

-On the occasion of World Migratory Bird Day, WWF-Pakistan stressed the need to create awareness about the bird fauna of Pakistan and called measures to be taken to protect migratory species which are declining in the country.
+On the occasion of World Migratory Bird Day, WWF-Pakistan stressed the need to create awareness about the bird fauna of Pakistan and called for taking measures to protect migratory species which are declining in country.

-Muhammad Moazzam Khan, Technical Advisor Marine Fisheries, WWF-Pakistan pointed out that climate change is also affecting bird migration.
-Wintering birds began arriving in October every year; however, for the past few years the birds have been arriving in November.
-It seems that the migration trends of birds are changing and the duration these birds' stay in Pakistan has decreased substantially.
+Muhammad Moazzam Khan, Technical Advisor Marine Fisheries, WWF-Pakistan pointed out that climate change is also affecting the bird migration.
+Wintering birds started arriving in October every year; however, for the past few years birds arrive in November.
+It seems that the migration trends of birds are changing and the duration these birds’ stay in Pakistan has decreased substantially.